KnowTheCode/KTC-Child-Theme/README.md

 The variables are setup for our color scheme.
 Therefore, you want to use the variables found in the `utilities/variables/_variables.scss` file.
 For example, let's say that you want the background-color to be our branding green color.
 You would use `$green` as the color.
 This variable holds the hex color.

-## Gulp
+## Gulp and Sass

 When you are actively making styling changes, you need to convert the Sass files into a compressed CSS file.
-To do this, in terminal, type `gulp` at the root of the theme folder.
-Let it run as you make styling changes.
-Refresh your browser to see the live changes on your local sandbox site.
+The first step is to make sure that you have all of the node modules installed, i.e. that are defined in the `package.json` file.
+To install, you will need npm and node installed in your machine.
+[Automating Tasks with Gulp](https://knowthecode.io/labs/part-3a-automating-tasks-gulp) walks you through the process.

+Once everything is installed, then you type `gulp watch`.
+You can now make changes to the Sass files and have them compiled into native CSS.
+Two files will be stored in the theme's root directory: `style.css` and `style.min.css`.
+The minified version is loaded within the theme as it's more optimized and will download faster to the viewing devices.

 ## Contributions